 Bales said, though, that for Sophia to succeed in her defense at a new trial she has to convince a jury that a reasonable person, subjected to the same threats and patterns of abuse, would have believed he or she was compelled to engage in the same illegal conduct.

-If you have been charged with a crime where duress might be a defense, you need an experienced defense attorney.
+If you have been charged with a felony crime where duress might be a defense, you need an experienced defense attorney.
 Attorney Gary Rohlwing has over thirty years experience.
-Please call him today for a free consultation.
+Call the Law Offices of Gary L. Rohlwing for a free initial case consultation at (623) 937-1692.